A Riesz-projection-based method for nonlinear eigenvalue problems: Riesz projection method for NLEVPs

 To study physical systems where NLEVPs given by Eq.~(\ref{eq:NLEVP}) occur, we propose Algorithm~\ref{alg:RP_method}.
 The algorithm can be sketched as follows.
 A contour $\Gamma$ which encloses the eigenvalues of interest has to be chosen (Step~1).
 Depending on the physical problem, a source field $y$ and a function $\mathcal{G}$ are defined (Step~2).
 The contour integrals in Eq.~(\ref{eq:nonlin_sys}) are computed with a suitable quadrature rule (Step~3-4).
 The evaluation of the integrand at the integration points essentially requires to solve linear systems of equations $T(\lambda)^{-1}y$.

 The calculated integrals serve as the input data for solving the NLSE given by Eq.~(\ref{eq:nonlin_sys}) (Step~5).
 The nonlinear model $F_k(\lambda_1,\dots,\lambda_{{m}})$ is chosen based on the expected order of the physically relevant poles within $\Gamma$ and based on the expected number $m$ of poles.
-If $m$ is greater than the number of physically relevant eigenvalues inside of $\Gamma$, then the algorithm returns results where some residues are much smaller than the remaining residues.
-These results do not correspond to eigenvalues or they correspond to insignificant eigenvalues.
+The number $m$ can be estimated with physical a priori knowledge or, e.g., with Cauchy's argument principle counting the zeros and poles of a meromorphic function.
+If $m$ is greater than the number of physically relevant poles within $\Gamma$, then the algorithm returns relevant eigenvalues and also results which are insignificant.
+Here, the used nonlinear solver exploits more degrees of freedom, where some insignificant unknowns $\lambda_k$ and $a_{-1}(\lambda_k)$ have a very small influence on the physically relevant solutions.
+For example, an insignificant eigenvalue $\lambda_k$ could be close to the integration contour and the corresponding residue $a_{-1}(\lambda_k)$ could be so small that the product of these two unknowns is of the order of the given target accuracy.
+On the other hand, if $m$ is smaller than the number of physically relevant eigenvalues, then the nonlinear model $F_k(\lambda_1,\dots,\lambda_{{m}})$ does not fit to the physical problem and Algorithm~\ref{alg:RP_method} returns unsuitable results.
+The error can be estimated by computing Riesz projections and the algorithm has to be restarted with an increasing $m$.
 To solve the NLSE, an initial guess is required.
 If no a priori information about the eigenvalues is available, then randomly chosen numbers inside of the contour $\Gamma$ are a possible choice.

 The results of solving the NLSE are approximations to eigenvalues where eigenvalues with high physical impact regarding the source field $y$ are prioritized.
 By defining contours $\tilde{\Gamma}_k$ around these eigenvalues (Step~6), Riesz projections $P(T(\lambda),\tilde{\Gamma}_k)y$ can be computed (Step~7).
 Note that more than one eigenvalue can be inside of $\tilde{\Gamma}_k$.
 The algorithm returns approximations $\lambda_1,\dots,\lambda_m$ and corresponding Riesz projections $P(T(\lambda),\tilde{\Gamma}_1)y,\dots,P(T(\lambda),\tilde{\Gamma}_m) y$ (Step~8).